C18H24O2/snow-crash/levels/level14/resources/PWN.md

 We can find a [GitHub page]((https://github.com/dirtycow/dirtycow.github.io/wiki/PoCs)) listing some ready made code to use the exploit.

-From there we can get root privilege, it's as easy as loging in to `flag14` and getting the flag:
+From there we can get root privilege, it's as easy as logging in to `flag14` and getting the flag:

 ```
 level14@SnowCrash:~$ cd /tmp/